yegor256/blog/_posts/2020/dec/2020-12-01-abstract-objects.md

 place: Moscow, Russia
 tags: oop eolang
 description: |
-  There are no classes in EOLANG, but there are abstract objects, which are a more flexible instrument to prototype other objects.
+  There are no classes in EO, but there are abstract objects, which are a more flexible instrument to prototype other objects.
 keywords: